Alison in Action

 Maritime engineering is a highly specialized and important field as the vast majority of the global supply chain depends on efficient shipping.
 ADU’s courses cover crucial parts of this field, including overviews of marine diesel engines, marine refrigeration and climate control, and cargo refrigeration plant systems.
 You can also delve into courses on gas turbines, oil in air-conditioning systems, marine boilers, and four-stroke and auxiliary engines to cover all aspects of marine engineering.Read Less

 Basically, engineers apply maths and science to solve technical problems.
-But there are many ways of doing it and many myriad fields to work in.
-Some engineers do pure research in which they innovate and design new systems or machinery.
+But there are many ways of doing that and myriad fields to work in.
+Some engineers do pure research in which they innovate new systems or machinery.
 Others seek to improve existing systems and machines, while others dedicate themselves to maintenance and trouble-shooting.

-Absolutely, and with Alison you can do it for free.
-Our online engineering courses cover everything from the very basics of foundational scientific and mathematical principles through to advanced problem solving in fields such as marine, automotive, industrial, computer and robotic engineering.
+Absolutely and with Alison, you can do it for free.
+Our online engineering courses provide everything from the very basics of foundational scientific and mathematical principles through to advanced problem solving in fields such as marine, automotive, industrial, computer and robotic engineering.